pantheon-systems/documentation/source/content/migrate-competitors.md

 reviewed: "2021-04-01"
 ---

 Moving your site from another platform to Pantheon?
-Use the following information to determine the instructions you'll need to do so.
+We've got the instructions you'll need to be successful!

-Select your old platform:
+**Select your old platform:**

 <Accordion title="Acquia" id="acquia">